 This study is the most comprehensive evaluation of Wikidata references in different dimensions and complements previous subjective research [2, 16].
 Our contributions are (i) defining the first comprehensive referencing quality assessment framework for Linked Data based on the Wikidata data model, (ii) developing RQSS which is the referencing quality scoring system to automatically monitor the referencing quality of Wikidata datasets, and (iii) providing statistical scores of Wikidata subsets referencing quality during the evaluation of RQSS.
 In Section 2, we review related work on data quality and state-of-the-art Wikidata reference quality assessments.
 Section 3 presents the referencing assessment framework, its dimensions, and metric definitions.
 Section 4 is an overview of the implemented metrics and the structure of RQSS.
 In Section 5 we provide the evaluation results of RQSS over Wikidata topical and random subsets.
-In Section 6 we discuss the main points of the study and a summary of lessons we learned during this research.
-Finally, in Section 7 we present our conclusion and discuss future work.
+Section 6 presents the limitations we faced during the study and the countermeasures we deployed to overcome those.
+In Section 7 we discuss the main points of the study and a summary of lessons we learned during this research.
+Finally, in Section 8 we present our conclusion and discuss future work.